ErynGalen/poincare-nodes-view/README.md

 The resulting binary will be `target/release/poincare-nodes-view`.

 ## XML Log Format
-At the top-level of the XML file there should only be `ReduceProcess` nodes.
+At the top-level of the XML file there should only be `Step` nodes.
-A `ReduceProcess` node is made of:
+A `Step` node is made of:
-* a `OriginalExpression` and a `ResultExpression` containing [`PoincareNode`s](#poincare-node-long-form), which represent the expression before and after the simplification
+* other `Step` nodes, which are substeps
+* `State` nodes, which contain a [`PoincareNode`](#poincare-node) representing the state.
+A `State` node may have a `name` attribute to

-* several `Step` nodes containing two [`PoincareNode`s](#poincare-node-long-form), representing **some part** of the expression before and after the simplification step.
-The unique ids in the expression before the step can be used to know which part of the expression is simplified by the step.
+A state represent **some part** of the expression being reduced.
+The unique ids in the expression's long form  can be used to distinguish which part of the expression is simplified by the step.

+A step should contain a `State` whose name is `before` and a `State` whose name is `after`.
+These states should represent the expression before and after the simplification step.
-### Poincare Node: long form
+### Poincare Node
 A Poincare node has the following form:
 `<NodeName id="..." attr1="..." attr2="..."> ...children... </NodeName>`.
 It can have 0 or more children, which are others Poincare nodes.